 Your personal data is very important to us.
 We will endeavour to take care to protect this information.
 We would like to highlight below a few matters relating to your information that you should be aware of.

-About Us Our Privacy Notice gives you detailed information on when and why we collect your personal data, how we use it and how we keep it secure.
+Our Privacy Notice gives you detailed information on when and why we collect your personal data, how we use it and how we keep it secure.
 WealthKernel Limited (“WealthKernel”) is registered in England and Wales with company number 09686970.
 Our registered office address is at 41 Luke St, London, UK, EC2A 4DP.
 We are also registered with the UK Information Commissioner’s Office with registration number ZA180129.

 In some circumstances, WealthKernel is the data controller of your personal data.
 This could be your name, contact details, address or any other information that can be linked to you.